-What is employee turnover?
+What is employee retention?

-Employee turnover is the rate at which you lose staff over a certain period because they leave or retire.
+Employee turnover rate is the rate at which you lose staff over a certain period because they leave or retire.
 This doesn’t include staff who are fired or made redundant.
 It’s often calculated as a percentage over a certain time.

 For example, if you had a team of ten people, and three of them left during the past year, your team’s annual employee turnover rate would be 30%.
 You want this number to be as low as possible, as a low employee turnover is often a key indicator that your staff are happy and content in their roles.

 It seems obvious, but it’s worth reminding yourself of the headache you’ll encounter if one of your top employees leaves your organisation.
-Losing a key team member means your team’s general effectiveness will decrease, and if they go to another role in your industry their skills and experience will soon be utilised by your competitors.
+Losing a key team member means your team’s general effectiveness will decrease, and if they go to another job in your industry their skills and experience will soon be utilised by your competitors.

 Onboarding is key